UPPMAX/bianca_workshops/docs/intermediate/gpu.md

 nvidia-smi
 ```

-You can also ask for 1 gpu per node and few cores inorder to use 2 gpus for different jobs:
+You can also ask for 1 gpu per node and few cores in order to use 2 gpus for different jobs:

 ```bash
 #SBATCH -A sens2025xxx